Julius Fučík (journalist): Journalism and politics

 In 1938 Fučík married Augusta Kodeřičová, later known as Gusta Fučíková.

 In the wake of the Munich Conference, the Prague government disbanded the CPC from September 1938 and the CPC went underground.
 After Nazi Germany's troops invaded Czechoslovakia in March 1939, Fučík moved to his parents' house in Chotiměř (Litoměřice District) and published in civilian newspapers, especially about historical and literary topics.
 He also started to work for the now underground CPC.
 In 1940 the Gestapo started to search for him in Chotiměř because of his cooperation with the CPC, and so he decided to move back to Prague.

 Beginning early in 1941, he belonged to the CPC's Central Committee.
 He provided handbills and tried to publish the Communist Party newspaper Rudé Právo regularly.
 On 24 April 1942 he and six others were arrested in Prague by the Gestapo, probably rather coincidentally during a police raid.
 Although Fučík had two guns at the time, he did not use them.
-The only survivor of the incident, Riva Friedová-Krieglová, claimed in the 1990s that Fučík had had orders to shoot himself to avoid capture.
+The only survivor of the incident, Riva Friedová-Krieglová, claimed in the 1990s that Fučík had orders to shoot himself to avoid capture.